Edith Garland Dupré Library offers a variety of instructional formats:

 - Research appointments for students and faculty

-- Identification of library and other information resources for faculty that can be embedded in Moodle at point of need for students
+- Identification of library and other information resources for faculty to embed in Moodle at the point of need for students

 Dupré Library Instructional Services supports the students, faculty, and staff of the University.
 Library instruction will also be provided on a limited basis to other areas of the general public, with a preference for educational groups such as area high schools.
 Members and affiliates of the University will be given priority in the scheduling and provision of services.

 - To provide library orientation and instruction demonstrating the effective utilization of available library resources and services;

 - To provide current and effective instruction in the form of print and online resource handouts, tutorials and database guides; and

 - To provide effective classroom instruction targeted to the specific level of the user's sophistication and needs, as established in advance by collaboration between the library instructor and course instructor.